sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-overview/hana-cloud-dl-clients-overview.md

 [ACCORDION-BEGIN [Step 2: ](Create a data lake instance and connect to it)]

->To complete the tutorials in this group, an SAP HANA Cloud, data lake instance is needed which is created within the SAP Business Technology Platform (BTP).
-There are two different free options available which are the SAP BTP free-tier and SAP BTP trial.
+>To complete the tutorials in this group, a SAP HANA Cloud, data lake instance is needed, which is created within the SAP Business Technology Platform (BTP).
+There are two different free options available, which are the SAP BTP free-tier and SAP BTP trial.
 For instructions on registering, see [Start Using SAP HANA Cloud Free Tier Model or Trial in SAP BTP Cockpit](hana-cloud-mission-trial-1).

 The following steps provide instructions on how to create a data lake instance in the SAP Business Technology Platform (BTP) trial.
 Additional content on this topic is available at [Quick Start Tutorial for Data Lake](https://help.sap.com/viewer/a89a80f984f21015b2b2c84d2498d36d/latest/en-US/b62bc948ad684e3a94b9e14b68318f2a.html).